Suffering: Religion

 Hinduism holds that suffering follows naturally from personal negative behaviors in one's current life or in a past life (see karma in Hinduism).
 One must accept suffering as a just consequence and as an opportunity for spiritual progress.
 Thus the soul or true self, which is eternally free of any suffering, may come to manifest itself in the person, who then achieves liberation (moksha).
 Abstinence from causing pain or harm to other beings, called ahimsa, is a central tenet of Hinduism, and even more so of another Indian religion, Jainism (see ahimsa in Jainism).

 In Judaism, suffering is often seen as a punishment for sins and a test of a person's faith, like the Book of Job illustrates.

-For Christianity, redemptive suffering is the belief that human suffering, when accepted and offered up in union with the Passion of Jesus, can remit the just punishment for sins and allow to grow in the love of God, others and oneself.
+For Christianity, redemptive suffering is the belief that human suffering, when accepted and offered up in union with the "passion" (flogging and crucifixion) of Jesus, can remit the just punishment for sins, and allow oneself to grow in the love of The Trinity, other people, and oneself.

 In Islam, the faithful must endure suffering with hope and faith, not resist or ask why, accept it as Allah's will and submit to it as a test of faith.
 Allah never asks more than can be endured.
 One must also work to alleviate the suffering of others, as well as one's own.
 Suffering is also seen as a blessing.
-Through that gift, the sufferer remembers God and connects with him.
+Through that gift, the sufferer remembers Allah and connects with him.
 Suffering expunges the sins of human beings and cleanses their soul for the immense reward of the afterlife, and the avoidance of hell.